 Mayor MaryJane Dolan (Ward I)

-MaryJane was re-elected to represent Ward I for the term July 1, 2020 - June 30, 2024.
+MaryJane loves to travel, golf, hike, read, and spend time with her five children and nine grandchildren.
+She was re-elected to represent Ward I for the term July 1, 2020 through June 30, 2024.
 On July 1, 2020, MaryJane was chosen by City Council to serve as Mayor.

-*As a result of legislation adopted during the 2021 session of the General Assembly, beginning in 2022 City Council elections will be changed from May to November.
+*As a result of legislation adopted during the 2021 session of the General Assembly, beginning in 2022, City Council elections will be changed from May to November.
 As a result of this change, the terms of office for current Councilmembers will be extended for an additional six months past the original June term expiration date.